kubedb/docs/docs/guides/redis/configuration/valkey.md

 Valkey allows configuration via a config file.
 When valkey docker image starts, it executes `valkey-server` command.
 If we provide a `.conf` file directory as an argument of this command, Valkey server will use configuration specified in the file.
 To know more about configuring Redis see [here](https://valkey.io/topics/valkey.conf).

 At first, you have to create a config file named `valkey.conf` with your desired configuration.
 Then you have to put this file into a [secret](https://kubernetes.io/docs/concepts/configuration/secret/).
-You have to specify this secret in `spec.configuration` section while creating Redis crd.
+You have to specify this secret in `spec.configuration.secretName` section while creating Redis crd.
 KubeDB will mount this secret into `/usr/local/etc/valkey` directory of the pod and the `valkey.conf` file path will be sent as an argument of `valkey-server` command.

 In this tutorial, we will configure `databases` and `maxclients` via a custom config file.